 Large flagon, highly decorated with a dense pattern of hatched panels and concentric circles, similar to one from Morphou.
 The concentric circles seem to be a motif found mostly in central and North West Cyprus and from near the end of the Early Bronze Age and start of Middle Bronze Age, an important period in the history of Cyprus which also saw the production of the Plank Figures.
-Incised Red Polished ware was covered in an Iron-rich glaze and the incised lines filled with lime.
-New purchase.
+Incised Red Polished ware was covered in an iron-rich slip which was then burnished and the incised lines filled with lime.

-The main handle is clearly reattached with restored areas around the lower attachment point which must originally have been decorated (as at the smaller handle) with concentric circles but is now plain.
+The main handle is clearly re-attached or heavily restored with restored areas around the lower attachment point which must originally have been decorated (as at the smaller handle) with concentric circles but is now plain.
 I cannot see much in the way of obvious mends but the surface seems to show extensive repainting, especially of the white lines which should be lime in the grooves but now looks like new paint.
-This might cover other expert restoration, particularly of the top of spout.
-However some exploratory sample dabs with acetone shows only a small amount of repainted red, in which case it may be the white which is giving it the feeling of repainting.
-However the white does not come off with acetone so perhaps it isn't acrylic paint.
-I shall have to get this assessed and probably make a difficult decision about uncovering more of the old surface.
+This might conceal other repairs and possibly restoration, particularly the everted spout which looks too thick and may have been completely restored.
+I had hoped to uncover the original surface but investigation shows that the repainting had at least 2 phases and has unfortunately damaged and bonded with the original surface too extensively to be removed.
+This was a bad purchase, even though the jug is still substantially in its original form.

 Size: 40cm high